 There’s no reason why effort should not be reflected in a student’s grade.

 I once worked at a school that gave separate grades for academics and for effort.
-But we weren’t given guidance on measuring effort.
-Most teachers just made the effort grades up.
-Students and parents paid them little mind anyway.
+It was a nice idea.
+But we weren’t given guidance on how effort was measured.
+Most teachers just guessed at how hard each student worked.
+And we all knew the effort grades were not as important as the real grade.

-I gave my students 75 minutes of class time per week on Khan Academy.
+I gave my students 75 minutes of class time per week on an adaptive learning platform.
 I expected 50 productive minutes.
 (Khan academy recorded their productive time).
 I divided their productive minutes by 50 to come up with their grades.
 50 out of 50 earned a perfect 100.
 25 out of 50 earned a 50%.

 This gave me a fair and objective measure of their effort during class time.
 Each week counted as ¼ of a test grade.
 I could assure students that even if they struggled on tests, they could earn at least an 80 in my class, provided they put forth the effort.

 But SBG doesn’t create a realistic solution.
 If a 5th grader starts the year reading at a 2nd grade level, they can’t succeed by standards-based measures.
-They can grow to a 4th grade level, but they still won’t meet grade level standards.
+Even if they grow to a 4th grade level by mid-year, they still won’t meet grade level standards.

-But if we look at growth, two years of progress in one year is a major success!
+But if we look at growth, two years of progress in half a year is a major success!
 We need to stop celebrating advanced students who make little progress.
 And we need to elevate students who start the year behind but move closer to grade level.

 The best solution might be to do away with grades entirely.
 This removes the problems of both traditional and standards-based grades.
 It allows teachers to focus on teaching, and students to focus on learning.